Melt Emoji Meaning: The Real Emotion Behind 🫠 and How People Actually Use It Today

 Emotional talkOverwhelm or burnout

-Sarcastic tone“Everything is fine
+Sarcastic tone“Everything is fine… not really”

 Common Misunderstandings